Seilamuk/Seilamuk-/Android/Android-Advanced-Usage.md

 ####Using the Native Ad Object
 After initializing and  loading your  **startAppNativeAd** object, use the ``getNativeAds()`` method to obtain an array of **NativeAdDetails** objects for all returning ads.
 The **NativeAdDetails** object provides access to each ad's details, such as the ad's title, description, image, etc.  This object also provides methods for firing an impression once the ad is displayed, and for executing the user's click on the ad.
 For a full description of the **NativeAdDetails** object, please refer to [NativeAdDetails API](#NativeAdDetailsAPI).

-**Example:** the following is an example of how to load 3 native ad with a pre-cached images of 150x150 pixels size, and logging their details once ready (using callbacks)
+**Example:** the following is an example of how to load 3 native ads with a pre-cached images of 150x150 pixels size, and logging their details once ready (using callbacks)

 ```java
 // Declare Native Ad Preferences